Renewable energy industry: Trends

+Solar and wind power are scaling up faster than previous sources of electricity.
+Declining costs, modular design, and improved battery storage help the transition to renewable energy, especially for solar.

-Solar production has been increasing by an average of some 20 percent each year since 2002, making it the world’s fastest-growing energy technology.
+Solar production has been increasing by an average of some 20 percent each year since 2002, making it the world's fastest-growing energy technology.
 At the end of 2009, the cumulative global PV installations surpassed 21,000 megawatts.

 According to the China Greentech Report 2009, jointly issued by the PricewaterhouseCoopers and American Chamber of Commerce in Shanghai and released on 10 Sept in Dalian, China, the estimated size of China's green technology market could be between US$500 billion and US$1 trillion annually, or as much as 15 percent of China's forecasted GDP, in 2013.
-With the positive drivers from the Chinese government’s policies to develop green technology solution, China has already played a more important role in green technology market development.
+With the positive drivers from the Chinese government's policies to develop green technology solution, China has already played a more important role in green technology market development.
 Following the announcements of the Chinese government in 2009 about the new subsidy scheme of “Golden Sun” to support solar industry development in China, some of the worldwide industry players have announced their development plans in this region, such as the agreement signed by LDK Solar regarding a solar project in Jiangsu province with a total capacity of 500MW, manufacturing facilities of polysilicon ingots and wafers, PV cells and PV modules to be built by Yingli Green Energy in Hainan Province, and the new thin film manufacturing plants of Tianwei Baoding and Anwell Technologies.
 In 2022, solar power market is expected to reach a value of $422 billion.